 This article will discuss the components of AMQP, its history and benefits, setup and use cases, and how API developers can use it to create reliable, scalable APIs.
 With this knowledge in hand, readers can better decide if AMQP is the right choice for their applications.

 Advanced Message Queuing Protocol (AMQP) has revolutionized how applications communicate over the internet.
 This open-standard application-layer protocol enables reliable communication between devices.
-It supports various message types, including text, binary, and streaming data.
+AMQP is designed to operate over the Transmission Control Protocol (TCP), providing reliable network transport for messaging systems.
+AMQP transmits messages as binary frames and can carry payloads of any format, such as JSON, text, or binary data.
 Many industries, such as finance, healthcare, transportation, and logistics, have adopted AMQP.

 AMQP supports the concepts of message queues and topics, which help to process and route messages between applications quickly and reliably.
 In particular, using message queues can greatly improve the scalability of applications since it allows them to handle larger amounts of data more efficiently.